Karpeles Manuscript Library Museums: St. Louis, Missouri

 On March 26, 2019, a three alarm fire broke out at the museum causing considerable damage, mostly to the roof and the back of the building.
 About 80 firefighters were dispatched to the scene to fight the fire and haul out historic pieces such as old wooden ships and statues.
 St. Louis Building Commissioner Frank Oswald said the building was structurally sound and could be repaired, as it had a steel, not wooden, skeleton.
 As of 14 January 2021, the roof has not yet been repaired.
+The building has since been sold.